Jonatas-Goncalves/MaxxedSUSE/README.md

 This project is a script to install main and most common day-to-day applications of a common Windows user and  too to facilitate the installation of games for those who are not familiar with Linux.

-    * --- This Script is to run on a clean install of OpenSUSE Leap 15.5 or Tumbleweed --- *
+    * --- This Script is to run on a clean install of OpenSUSE Leap 15.6 or Tumbleweed (Possibly works in 15.5)--- *

 # Installation

     Run directly from web with this command:

-    for KDE on Leap run:
-    curl -L https://raw.githubusercontent.com/Jonatas-Goncalves/MaxxedSUSE/main/MaxxedSUSE-KDE-Leap.sh | sudo -sE bash For KDE on Tumbleweed run:
+    For KDE run:
-    curl -L https://raw.githubusercontent.com/Jonatas-Goncalves/MaxxedSUSE/main/MaxxedSUSE-KDE-Tumbleweed.sh | sudo -sE bash

-    **Will be added soon**
-    for GNOME run:
-    curl -L https://raw.githubusercontent.com/Jonatas-Goncalves/MaxxedSUSE/main/MaxxedSUSE-GNOME.sh | sudo -sE bash
+    curl -L https://raw.githubusercontent.com/Jonatas-Goncalves/MaxxedSUSE/main/MaxxedSUSE-KDE.sh | sudo -sE bash

     or
-    Download the zip, extract, and "sudo bash MaxxedSUSE-XXX-XXX.sh"
+    Download the zip, extract, and "sudo -sE bash MaxxedSUSE-XXX.sh"